build Full-stack builder

 Bottom line

-If you’re a non-technical founder, this isn’t your tool.
+If you’re a non-technical founder, this still isn’t your tool.
 The learning curve is real, the interface is developer-native, and there are better options for your use case.
 Try Lovable first, come back to Antigravity when you have someone technical looking over your shoulder.